 Trade association membership matters.
 Make sure that the association to which the agency belongs promotes both best practices and regulatory compliance.
 As an example, Money Fit belongs to the Financial Counseling Association of America.

-Finally, make sure the agency has independent sets of eyes looking through the agency’s policies, practices, financial records and even public interactions.
-This confirms that the organization is doing what they say they are doing.
+Finally, make sure the agency has independent sets of eyes looking through the agency’s policies, practices, financial records, and even public interactions.
+This confirms that the organization is doing what they say they’re doing.
 Money Fit undergoes a meticulous financial audit every year with a third-party accounting firm.
 Additionally, Money Fit is certified compliant by BVQi NA, Inc. to the ISO 9001:2015 Quality Management System Standard.